Program overview

 Featured Experiences

-• Co-op Opportunities: Students can participate in co-op placements that provide real-world experience in both biotechnology and education.
+• Co-op Opportunities: Students can participate in co-op placements that provide hands-on experience in both biotechnology and education sectors.

 Career Options

-• Curriculum Developer: Design educational materials and programs that integrate biotechnology concepts into school curricula.
+• Curriculum Developer: Design educational programs and materials that incorporate scientific principles and biotechnology concepts.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.